Mary Dohey: Hijacking incident

-Dohey graduated years earlier as a psychiatric nurse and that training and experience proved invaluable.
+Dohey had graduated years earlier as a psychiatric nurse, and that training and experience proved invaluable.
 Because of the courage she displayed during the hijacking, Dohey was awarded the Cross of Valour in December 1975.
 Dohey was considered to have saved the lives of over 200 passengers and crew members.
 After the hijacking, she continued her career as a flight attendant, finally retiring in 1991, even though she suffered nightmares and fears.

+Personal life

 From a large family in St. Bride's, Newfoundland, Dohey had many relatives spread out throughout Canada and spent a number of summers during her time off with her brother Harry and his family in Holyrood.
 She had been a resident of Mississauga, Ontario since 1967.

 Dohey died at the age of 83 on June 12, 2017.
 There is a merit award named in her honour, administered by the Friends of Cape St. Mary.